weikiat98/weikiat98.github.io/README.md

 # Website Overhaul

-After many months, I am happy to announce a brand new overhaul of the website using html over the previous Jekyll Minimalist Theme.
+Currently, this repository is a work-in-progress to overhaul the website portfolio from minimalist Jekyll to gaming pixel side